Home » Edinburgh » Real Mary King’s Close tickets

 Characters at Mary King’s Close

-The Mary King’s Close tour is brought to life by actors, portraying four characters from different professions, that lived in the Close during different times.
+The Mary King’s Close tour is brought to life by actors, portraying four characters from different professions who lived in the Close during different times.

 Agnes Chambers, the maid